 During that year the airport served more than 60 million passengers and handled more than 1.3 million tons of air cargo.
 A major trade facilitator in the NYC region, and worldwide, air cargo helps create jobs, develop local and international economies, and deliver vital goods ranging from vaccines and pharmaceuticals to the mail.

 Dr. Kazem Oryani, an adjunct assistant professor at the Farmingdale State College School of Engineering Technology and CAIT-affiliated researcher, is leading the project.
-He said that this research will facilitate truck movements and minimize truck wait times at JFK Airport through intelligent monitoring of the system and data gathering that can generate more efficient operations going forward.
+He said that this research will examine truck movements and determine best practices to minimize truck wait times at JFK Airport through intelligent monitoring of the system and perform analytics to improve operational efficiency going forward.

-A prototype mobile app is expected to be developed as a part of this process too, Dr. Oryani said.
-This will help inform truck drivers when and where cargo is available for pickup, manage truck dispatching, and collect important data on how cargo is moving throughout the facility.
+Research will include exploring the potential development of a mobile app and the requirements key stakeholders may have to voluntarily use the application, Dr. Oryani said.
+This tool could potentially help inform truck drivers when and where cargo is available for pickup, manage truck dispatching, and collect important data on how cargo is moving throughout the facility.

-Congestion levels at airports impact factors such as truck exit and entrance times, which can impact the rest of the cargo system.
-As part of the project, researchers are also developing a prototype transportation model of both passenger cars and trucks to assess various wait-time components such as entry at the airport grounds, estimation of wait-time at the airport bay to receive cargo, time needed to navigate through the airport, and more.
+Traffic congestion around the airport and truck transit, entrance and exit times, impact the air cargo system, commuters, airline passengers and other traffic.
+As part of the project, researchers are also developing a prototype transportation model of both passenger cars and trucks to assess wait-time components such as entry to and egress from the airport, estimated wait-time at cargo facilities to drop and pick up cargo, and the time needed to navigate through the airport.

 “By better understanding what causes congestion within the airport’s cargo systems, we can begin to make more informed decisions and improve efficiency along the system,” Dr. Oryani said.

-He added that this research will also include estimates of economic benefits stemming from a reduction in truck wait time and the lessening of truck traffic serving the airport.
-These estimated reductions will be monetized using an economic model to indicate benefits to businesses and communities surrounding the JFK Airport.
+He added that this research will also include estimates of economic benefits stemming from a reduction in truck wait time and smoothing the flow of truck traffic to and from the airport.
+An economic model will estimate the value of these operational improvements to businesses depending upon, and communities surrounding, the JFK Airport.

-Dr. Oryani said that the expected reduction in truck stalling, identification and lessening of traffic bottlenecks, economic benefits, and environmental benefits of this project have the potential to impact all of those local airport community members.
-Researchers also added that they plan to hire student interns from the nearby Queens College as part of the effort to serve the local community.
-This research is an initial phase of a multi-phase project which is expected to be carried-out and implemented for the airport community.
+Dr. Oryani said that the expected reduction in truck wait-times, identification and lessening of traffic bottlenecks, economic, and environmental benefits of this project have the potential to impact all airport community members.
+Researchers also plan to hire student interns from the nearby Queens College as part of the effort to serve the local community.
+This research is the initial phase of a project to develop and implement an airport-wide cargo information system to serve JFK’s cargo business community.